AlchlcDvl/TownOfUsReworked/README.md

 Anyways, for the next 3 phases, the assignment also includes another action.
 Before the layers are assigned, a list of players is made for every restricted type (like making a list of players which only includes Crew because the layer can only be assigned to Crew).
 After that, the layers are assigned corresponding to their set player lists, which each assigned player being removed from other player lists.

 The next phase is the handing out of targets.
 During this phase, layers with targets, such as Guesser, Lovers, Rivals and Executioner are given their targets.
-Lovers or Rivals who are left out will have that objectifier be removed.
+Lovers, Linked or Rivals who are left out will have that objectifier be removed.

 The final phase is what I call "The Cleanup".
 During this phase, roles whose targets could not be assigned will be changed into roles that don't have targets.
 After that, empty layers are handed out to those who did not get any layer of that type prevent null errors during the game.
 Finally, certain variables for conversion are set, so that conversions are handled easier.